 Stewardship is the faithful giving of time, talent, treasure, and witness by our members and regular attenders, making possible the ministries of our church.
 It is the careful and responsible management of everything entrusted to our care — not just a means for the church to raise money.
 It is a way of life that recognizes that everything we have is God’s, and we are simply managing those resources to the best of our ability while here on earth.
-You can review a summary of our Stewardship performance in 2012 here.

 We offer various classes, seminars, and workshops seeking to build your skills in responsibly managing your resources.
 These have included Financial Peace University, estate planning, and others.
 One of these resources, Financial Peace University, is now available online for a fee if classroom sessions do not fit your schedule.
 If you do not find what you are looking for, please ask the office or one of our Stewardship Team members.